-The ANU Energy Change Institute will be delivering a one-day Professional Short Course - Energy Essentials on 28 May 2019.
+The ANU Energy Change Institute delivered a one-day Professional Short Course - Energy Essentials on 28 May 2019.

 Australia is in the middle of a major energy transformation – we are leading the world in the installation rate for renewable energy.
 New technologies, in particular solar photovoltaics, wind power and energy storage, continue to revolutionise the electricity sector.

-This course is tailored for professionals with a technology, policy, business or economics background.
-It will cover the latest trends in energy whilst focusing on energy fundamentals.
+This course was tailored for professionals with a technology, policy, business or economics background.
+It covered the latest trends in energy whilst focusing on energy fundamentals.